zchcai/fuzzing-tutorial/libFuzzer/libFuzzerTutorial.md

 ```

 How much time did it take to find the bug?
+> Around 2 min 20 seconds.

 What is the bug?
+> heap-buffer-overflow

 How much time will it take to find the bug w/o a dictionary?
+> Around 8 min 6 seconds.

 Take a look at the file `afl/dictionaries/xml.dict`
 (distributed with [AFL](http://lcamtuf.coredump.cx/afl/)).